 This document provides information about how to program AMQP applications for the Eurex Clearing FIXML/FpML Interface.
-This document is intended to be a guide for Members interested in connecting to either the FIXML, FpML interface and/or Margin Calculator interface.
+This document is intended to be a guide for Members interested in connecting to either the FIXML, FpML interface, Margin Calculator interface and/or Trade Entry inerface.